 - 34.1 The service specifications (set out in Schedule 2A) describe the full detail of the services the provider is required to offer.
 The service categories, listed in the Particulars, are broad descriptions of different types of services; as set out above, their sole purpose in the contract is to determine whether or not certain provisions within the Particulars and Service Conditions apply to a specific contract.
-The most convenient way to apply this "tailoring" of the Contract content is through the eContract system. - 34.2 For this reason, the service categories are not an exhaustive list of all the possible types of service.
+The most convenient way to apply this "tailoring" of the Contract content is through the eContract system. - For this reason, the service categories are not an exhaustive list of all the possible types of service.
 Rather, the list reflects the way in which the content of contracts can be tailored to reflect the nature of the service being provided. - 34.3 When completing the contract documentation, to ensure that all of the relevant contractual provisions are included, commissioners should tick as many of the service categories as are relevant to the specific contract.
-There is inevitably some imprecision with the categories; if in doubt, tick all of those that could potentially apply. - 34.4 Note that the Community Services category is aimed at out-of-hospital services.
+There is inevitably some imprecision with the categories; if in doubt, tick all of those that could potentially apply. - Note that the Community Services category is aimed at out-of-hospital services.
 These could be provided by NHS Trusts, independent and voluntary providers, GPs or optometrists.
 If a provider of community services also runs community hospitals with inpatient beds, and acute contractual provisions are relevant, then the commissioner may also wish to tick the Acute Services category.
-Where primary medical services (for example, GP out-of-hours services) are being commissioned under an NHS Standard Contract as part of a package of services. these should also be considered as within the Community Services category, but Schedule 2L (see paragraph 8.2 above) must also be included to make the contract compliant with APMS regulations (and in these circumstances the fulllength Contract must be used).
+Where primary medical services (for example, GP out-of-hours services) are being commissioned under an NHS Standard Contract as part of a package of services, these should also be considered as within the Community Services category, but Schedule 2L (see paragraph 8.2 above) must also be included to make the contract compliant with APMS regulations (and in these circumstances the full-length Contract must be used). - We have clarified the distinction between the service categories of A&E (which covers Type 1 and Type 2 A&E departments and U (which covers Urgent Treatment Centres and any remaining minor injuries units and walk-in centres).
+Further information on relevant definitions is available in FAQs published by NHSE/I. - Note the new functionality to indicate whether or not the provider is to have a role to play in delivering the anticipatory care and/or enhanced health in care homes service models, in collaboration with local Primary Care Networks (see paragraph 3.3 above).
+If either or both are indicated YES, the eContract system will include the appropriate service specification templates in the contract, for completion as determined locally.